 Pre-first-aid – Know your four most valuable tools

 In the wild, an injury can be dangerous.
 We know, animals are aware of it.
-So we carry a first-aid kit, wishing not to put it at use.
+So we carry a first-aid kit, wishing not to put it to use.
 We are designed not to think of dangerous or frightful situations all the time.
-For that reason we are capable of enjoying things.
+For that reason, we are capable of enjoying things.
 In short, life, which would otherwise be shocking.

 In wilderness areas you are on your own – beware of postponed trouble

 But, then again, never say never.
-In wilderness areas you are on your own and you have to be prepared to take appropriate action in case of an emergency situation.
-First aid measures need to ensure that the patient is stable, followed by getting the patient out of there and to a doctor.
+In wilderness areas, you are on your own and you have to be prepared to take appropriate action in case of an emergency situation.
+First-aid measures need to ensure that the patient is stable, followed by getting the patient out of there and to a doctor.
 This kind of emergency is an instant threat, a dangerous situation to deal with immediately.
-A falling rock that hits you and breaks your leg, a head injury, a bees or wasps sting if you have an allergy to stings.
-Out there, these circumstances are classified as life threatening.
-But most of times postponed trouble, less dramatic but nevertheless a potential risk, causes the real problems.
-This kind of outdoor trouble is the sum of all things added up, to the point that nuisances and minor failures are telling you’re running out of luck.
+A falling rock that hits you and breaks your leg, a head injury, a bee or wasps sting if you have an allergy to stings.
+Out there, these circumstances are classified as life-threatening.
+But most of the time postponed trouble, less dramatic but nevertheless a potential risk, causes the real problems.
+This kind of outdoor trouble is the sum of all things added up, to the point that nuisances and minor failures tell you are running out of luck.

 No problem can be solved from the same level of consciousness that created it (Albert Einstein)